 In the garden

-Stop by Flora's Temple between 11am and 4pm for some fun face painting, great for our younger visitors and those young at heart.
+Stop by the Maze between 11am and 4pm for some fun face painting, great for our younger visitors and those young at heart.

 Take part in a few of our garden games at the Maze - croquet anyone?